thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.1.6
+- added a top app bar with a back arrow to the sound detail screen
+- wired the toolbar navigation icon to use the system back behavior

 ### 0.1.5
 - added a play/pause button to the sound detail screen for the Ocean Waves audio
 - playback now loops and can be toggled without leaving the screen